QuicKey

 Customize shortcuts and other options

-To customize how QuicKey behaves, click the icon in the menu, or right-click its toolbar icon and select Options from the menu:
+To customize how QuicKey behaves, click the icon in the popup window or menu, or right-click its toolbar icon and select Options:

 There you can:

-When new settings have been added to QuicKey, the icon will display a red dot to let you know.
+When a QuicKey update adds new settings, the icon will display a red dot to let you know.

 Limit navigation to the current browser window